bluebanquise/bluebanquise/roles/advanced-core/advanced_dhcp_server/readme.rst

 Instructions
 ^^^^^^^^^^^^

 Please read first documentation of the standard dhcp server role.
-Advanced dhcp server provides sames features than standard dhcp server role, but with more options.
+Advanced dhcp server provides same features than standard dhcp server role, but with more options.

 Dhcp will only take into account networks from the current iceberg, and with naming related to administration network (by default iceX-Y).